Frolic-chat/frolic-chat.github.io/wiki/scratchpad.md

 		Inline image data (steganography)
 		Profile image data (steganography or caption?)
 		Contact info?
-			rule: Only use completely irrelevant/dead
+			Rule: Only use completely irrelevant/dead
+			Even so, appearance is intrusive, so does not solve the issue.
 			AIM: aim:goim?screenname=<DATA>
 			skype: skype:<DATA>?chat
 			yahoo: ymsgr:sendIM?<DATA>